Commercial property owners have been paying a number of trash fees that were never approved by Southern Nevada municipalities’ lawmakers.

 ‘NO WAY TO GAUGE’

-“There’s no way to gauge just how much money Republic has netted from those unapproved fees,” said Danielle Basson, chief operating officer of Simple Environmental Services Group, a company that manages commercial clients’ waste needs, including trash pickup.
+“There’s no way to gauge just how much money Republic has netted from those unapproved fees,” said Danielle Basson, chief executive officer of Simple ESG, a company that manages commercial clients’ waste needs, including trash pickup.

 Basson has to use Republic to collect her clients’ trash, but she is able to use other vendors to collect and haul her clients’ recycling and provide other services, like graffiti removal.